davidmarquis/grails-lesscss/README.markdown

 # Configuration

-You can configure plugin in application's grails-app/conf/Config.groovy:
+You can configure plugin in your application's `grails-app/conf/Config.groovy`:

     // Enable/disable processing of LESS files during WAR build lessCss.enable = true